 CIVIS publishes all of its public reports and studies under Open Access principles.
 We make them freely available for anyone to download without charge on our website and through other channels.
 You are free to make use of this report and the information it contains under the terms of the Creative Commons licence CC BY-NC-SA (for reports and text) and CC BY-NC-ND (for photos and diagrams).
-This means that: - You can adapt (remix, transform, and build upon the material) Only for reports and text, NOT for photos and diagrams.
-If you remix, transform, or build upon the photos and graphics, you may not distribute the modified material. - You must attribute (give appropriate credit to CIVIS, with a link to the CIVIS website and the CC licence if possible) - You must not make any commercial use (sell the material or your adaptations, nor use the material for any other commercial purposes)
+This means that: - You can share (copy and redistribute the material in any medium or format) - You can adapt (remix, transform, and build upon the material) Only for reports and text, NOT for photos and diagrams.
+If you remix, transform, or build upon the photos and graphics, you may not distribute the modified material.
+You must attribute (give appropriate credit to CIVIS, with a link to the CIVIS website and the CC licence if possible) - You must not make any commercial use (sell the material or your adaptations, nor use the material for any other commercial purposes)